 On the positive side, it is always great to test, test, test!
 Only by trying out different things will you know what works best when working on specific projects.
 Test different networks—test everything!
 You never know what will or won’t work until you try it.
 Additionally, Criteo is one of the classics.
 You know the huge, “no one was ever fired for hiring IBM,” think about a variation based on Criteo: no one was ever fired for using Criteo.

 However, as always, we have to consider the downsides of using it.

 To quote Business Insider, “3.6% of Criteo’s users are generating 25% of its clicks — a level so disproportionate that it is ‘indicative of adware, bots, click farms’ or some other fraud.”
 The truth is, it is very, very hard to rebut that fact.
-This statement alone implies the use of massive fraud, in such a major scale that it is impossible to fight — and likely involves the complicity of the company.
+This statement alone implies the use of massive fraud, on such a major scale that it is impossible to fight — and likely involves the complicity of the company.

 If you want more insight into the company and how it operates, you can go ahead and check out their blog.
-However, after a couple of quick skims on their blog posts may lead to the conclusion that life is peachy roses in their perspective.
+However, a couple of quick skims on their blog posts may lead you to the conclusion that life is peachy roses in their perspective.
 They don’t seem to be dealing with or trying to solve deep issues, both within the industry and beyond.

 Other considerations of experiences with the company may lead to the discovery of worrisome results.

 There is always the possibility of working with clients who insist on using certain ad-platforms.
 Even after warning them that it might not be in their best interest but if your client insists, why not?